The University of Iowa Carver College of Medicine

 - Directions for using the reservation system are located on the home page of the reservation system once you login.

 - A Staff Assistance pull-down menu located on the calendar page of the reservation system allows you to request help with your experiments.

-- Heath Vignes's and George Rasmussen's schedules are dedicated to operating the cell sorters, therefore Justin Fishbaugh is the only person listed on the Staff Assistance pull-down menu.
+- Heath Vignes's and Michael Sheys's schedules are dedicated to operating the cell sorters, therefore Justin Fishbaugh is the only person listed on the Staff Assistance pull-down menu.